electrode-io/electrode-hapi-compat/README.md

-# Electorde Hapi Compatibility Utility
+# Electrode Hapi Compatibility Utility

 A utility function that detects the Hapi version and return the appropriate plugin function.